lukaspalkovic/DCS_wiki/Flashing-Jetson.md

 # Flashing Jetson with provided image
+DroneCore.Suite is basically shipped with jetson flashed with current version of system image.
+This image evolves over time, so the need to re-flash jetson system image may arise.
 This section is about how to flash jetson with provided system image.

 ## Instructions:
 **Creating working directory for device:**